 Method of peer review

-single-blind undertaken by a specialist member of the Board or an external specialist
+at least two single-blind reviews undertaken by a specialist member of the Board and/or external specialists

 Keywords